gruntwork-io/fetch/README.md

 fetch makes it easy to download files, folders, and release assets from a specific git commit, branch, or tag of public and private GitHub repos.

-#### Features

-- Download from a specific git commit SHA.
-- Download from a specific git tag.
-- Download from a specific git branch.
-- Download a single source file, a subset of source files, or all source files from the repo.
-- Download a binary asset from a specific release.
-- Download from public repos.
-- Download from private repos by specifying a [GitHub Personal Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
-- When specifying a git tag, you can can specify either exactly the tag you want, or a [Tag Constraint Expression](#tag-constraint-expressions) to do things like  "get the latest non-breaking version" of this repo.
-Note that fetch assumes git tags are specified according to [Semantic Versioning](http://semver.org/) principles.

 #### Quick examples

 Download folder `/baz` from tag `0.1.3` of a GitHub repo and save it to `/tmp/baz`: